data-dot-all/dataall/pages/architecture.md

 In Amazon API Gateway we again use [Cognito for Authorization](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html).
 With an Amazon Cognito user pool, we control who can access our GraphQL API.

-### AWS Lambda - API Handler
+### AWS Lambda - Backend or "API Handler" Lambda
-This is the backend Lambda function that implements the business logic.
+This is the backend Lambda function that implements the business logic by processing the incoming GraphQL queries.
-It does not perform AWS API calls, but process incoming GraphQL queries and delegates AWS SDK calls to:

-1. **AWS Worker** lambda function
-2. **CDK Service** running on AWS Fargate service (see below).

-### AWS Lambda - Short Running Asynchronous Tasks Processor or "Worker"

-The **AWS Worker** lambda function that performs AWS SDK calls for short running tasks.
-Backend and worker functions communicate through a **message queue** using **SQS queue**.
-The worker function is the background worker process explained in the eagle-eye view section, and is the one performing short and / or long running tasks against the AWS API.

-### Security of Lambda functions
+More information on GraphQL can be found in their [site](https://graphql.org/).

+- It is written in Python 3.8.
-data.all Lambda functions are stored on AWS CodeArtifact which ensures third party libraries availability, encryption using AWS KMS and auditability through AWS CloudTrail.
+- It is stored on AWS CodeArtifact which ensures third party libraries availability, encryption using AWS KMS and auditability through AWS CloudTrail.

-data.all base image for Lambda functions is an AWS approved Amazon Linux base image, and does not rely on Dockerhub.
+- data.all base image for Lambda functions is an AWS approved Amazon Linux base image, and does not rely on Dockerhub.
 Docker images are built with AWS CodePipeline and stored on Amazon ECR which ensures image availability, and vulnerabilities scanning.

+The GraphQL, backend or API Handler Lambda delegates AWS SDK calls and CDK deployment operations to:

+1. Short Running Asynchronous Tasks Processor or "Worker"  to AWS Lambda
+2. Long Running Background Tasks Processor to ECS Fargate

+### AWS Lambda - Short Running Asynchronous Tasks Processor or "Worker" Lambda

+The Worker Lambda function performs AWS SDK calls for short running tasks.
+The API Handler Lambda and this Worker Lambda functions communicate through a message queue using a SQS queue.

-**Note:** All Lambda functions are coded in Python 3.8.
+- It is written in Python 3.8.
+- It is stored on AWS CodeArtifact which ensures third party libraries availability, encryption using AWS KMS and auditability through AWS CloudTrail.
+- data.all base image for Lambda functions is an AWS approved Amazon Linux base image, and does not rely on Dockerhub.
+Docker images are built with AWS CodePipeline and stored on Amazon ECR which ensures image availability, and vulnerabilities scanning.

 ### Amazon SQS FIFO Queue

-data.all uses Amazon SQS FIFO queue as a messaging mechanism between backend API Lambda functions and the short running AWS tasks Lambda function.
+data.all uses Amazon SQS FIFO queue as a messaging mechanism between "API Handler" Lambda function and the short running AWS tasks Worker Lambda function.

 - Amazon SQS queue is running outside of the VPC.
 - Amazon SQS queue is encrypted with AWS KMS key with enabled rotation.

 ### ECS Fargate - Long Running Background Tasks Processor
-data.all uses ECS tasks as microservices to do long running taks or scheduled tasks.
+data.all uses ECS tasks to perform long running tasks or scheduled tasks.

-ECS Fargate is used to host a **web service only accessible from the private VPC subnets** that exposes an API to create Cloudformation stacks using the **AWS CDK (Cloud Development Kit)** framework.

-Most of the resources created on AWS by data.all are created through this service and are instantiated using **CloudFormation stacks generated by CDK**.
+One of the tasks performed by ECS is the creation of CDK stacks in the linked environments' accounts.

-data.all ECS backend service docker images are built with AWS CodePipeline and stored on AWS CodeArtifact which ensures third party libraries availability, encryption using AWS KMS and auditability through AWS CloudTrail.
+- data.all ECS backend service docker images are built with AWS CodePipeline and stored on AWS CodeArtifact which ensures third party libraries availability, encryption using AWS KMS and auditability through AWS CloudTrail.

-#### Docker images

-data.all base image for ECS backend service is an AWS approved Amazon Linux base image, and does not rely on Dockerhub.
+- Docker images: data.all base image for ECS backend service is an AWS approved Amazon Linux base image, and does not rely on Dockerhub.
 Docker images are built with AWS CodePipeline and stored on Amazon ECR which ensures image availability, and vulnerabilities scanning.

 ### Amazon Aurora
-data.all uses Amazon Aurora (serverless – PostgreSQL version) to persist the application data to store model information like datasets, environments...
+data.all uses Amazon Aurora serverless – PostgreSQL version to persist the application metadata.
+For example, for each data.all concept (data.all environments, datasets...) there is a table in the Aurora database.
+Additional tables support the application business logic.

-Aurora database is encrypted with AWS KMS key with enabled rotation.
+- Aurora database is encrypted with AWS KMS key with enabled rotation.

-Aurora database is running inside a VPC and private subnets, and is accessible only by data.all resources like Lambda functions and ECS tasks through security groups inbound rules.
+- Aurora database is running inside a VPC and private subnets.
+- It is accessible only by data.all resources like Lambda functions and ECS tasks through security groups inbound rules.

 ### Amazon OpenSearch
 data.all uses Amazon OpenSearch to index datasets information for optimal search experience on the catalog.

-Amazon OpenSearch cluster is running inside a VPC and private subnets, and is accessible only by data.all resources like Lambda functions and ECS tasks through security groups inbound rules.
+- Amazon OpenSearch cluster is running inside a VPC and private subnets.
+- It is accessible only by data.all resources like Lambda functions and ECS tasks through security groups inbound rules.

-The OpenSearch cluster is encrypted at rest with AWS KMS customer managed key (CMK).
+- It is encrypted at rest with AWS KMS customer managed key (CMK).

 ### AWS Lambda OpenSearch Handler

 ### Monitoring
 Operation teams can subscribe to a topic on Amazon SNS to receive near